 This course considers the development of the Americas and the United States from the pre-Columbian era to the Civil War, with emphasis on the ideas and institutions that shaped U.S. Americans' experiences.
 Students will work with primary sources and additional materials to deepen understanding of the relationship between the U.S. and the world.
 Assignments further develop students' written communication skills.
-Course fulfills American History and Government General Education requirement.
+This course fulfills the American History and Government general education requirement.

 HIST 1002 American Civilization 1865 to Present (MOTR HIST 102): 3 semester hours

 This course examines the development of the modern United States from Reconstruction through the present.
 It considers the ideas, institutions, economic and social changes that shaped Americans' experiences.
 Students work with primary sources and additional materials to deepen understanding of the relationship between the U.S. and the world.
 The course further develops students' written communication skills.
-Course fulfills the American History and Government General Education requirement.
+This course fulfills the University's general education American history and government requirement.

 HIST 1003 African American History: 3 semester hours

-This course will selectively survey the experiences of African Americans from the period of the Trans-Atlantic slave trade to the late twentieth century.
-Topics may include the development of the slave trade and the institutionalization of slavery, slave culture and resistance, the role of African Americans during the Civil War and Reconstruction period, the rise of segregation and the disfranchisement of African Americans, the Depression and WWII eras, and recent protest movements.
-Course fulfills American History and Government General Education Requirement.
+This course surveys the experiences of African Americans from the period of the Trans-Atlantic slave trade to the late twentieth century.
+Topics may include the development of the slave trade and the institutionalization of slavery, slave culture and resistance, the role of African Americans during the Civil War and Reconstruction period, the rise of segregation and the disfranchisement of African Americans, the Depression and WWII eras, and protest movements since.
+This course fulfills the American History and Government general education requirement.

 HIST 1007 Introduction to African and African American Studies: 3 semester hours

 This course draws from history, literature, sociology, art, and economics to survey the impact of African migrations on the Americas.
 It highlights the movements, conditions, and experiences that have shaped the development of African American history, culture, and society.
-Course fulfills American History and Government General Education Requirement.
+This course fulfills American History and Government General Education Requirement.